fbpx

 Conclusion

-With Acquira, you pay $9,500 in order to have, statistically speaking, a 58% chance of bringing a deal to the IC.
+Through the Accelerator, you pay $9,500 in order to have, statistically speaking, a 58% chance of bringing a deal to the Investment Commitee.
 This is entirely dependent on your own effort.
 If you feel you can't put in the approximately 20 hours of learning and analysis it takes to get to an IC, this is likely not the path for you.
+This typically takes people 2 months.

-Once a deal is under LOI, you have the option to pay $27,500 to truly determine if this is a deal you want to purchase.
-This fee covers a detailed dive into the financials of the business by a QoE professional, as well as a physical site visit and interview of the seller and staff by yourself and an Acquira integrator.
+Once a deal is under LOI, most people choose to pay $12,500 to Acquira for our optional transaction advisory services, plus an additional $20,000-25,000 to a third party QoE professional.
+The transaction advisory fee covers support throughout the diligence process as well as a physical site visit and interview of the seller and staff by yourself and an Acquira integrator.
 In approximately 30% of cases, this process reveals something that encourages the AE to pull out and abandon the non-binding LOI.
 Acquira helps cover this risk by covering the up-front cost of a second QoE and M&A advisory and integrator visit for the next deal (just pay us out of the businesses' profits once it closes).
+This diligence period prior to making the final investment decision takes on average 2-3 months.

 The Final Math